Gladstone Park - Westmeadows

 Gladstone Park - Westmeadows has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Gladstone Park - Westmeadows' population is approximately 18,360 as of February 2026.
-This marks an increase of 336 people, a 1.9% rise since the 2021 Census which reported a population of 18,024.
-The change is inferred from ABS' June 2024 estimate of 18,264 and 85 validated new addresses post-Census.
-This results in a density ratio of 1,317 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Overseas migration contributed roughly 82.5% to recent population gains.
+Based on AreaSearch's analysis, Gladstone Park - Westmeadows's population is around 18,360 as of Feb 2026.
+This reflects an increase of 336 people (1.9%) since the 2021 Census, which reported a population of 18,024 people.
+The change is inferred from the estimated resident population of 18,264 from the ABS as of June 2024 and an additional 85 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,317 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 82.5% of overall population gains during recent periods.

 Frequently Asked Questions - Population